 - Save your cracker crumbs to top a casserole.
 Delicious!

-- Hold onto fine coffee grounds and use as an exfoliant.
+- Hold onto used fine coffee grounds and use as an exfoliant – just whip up a DIY face or body scrub.

 - Turn wine that has gone bad into red wine vinegar, then use on salads or for cleaning.
-This process may take several months.
+This process may take several months but it’s a fun project.

-- Preserve bacon grease in a jar, then make suet for the birds during the winter.
+- Preserve used cooking oils in a jar, then make suet for the birds during the winter.
 This can be a great craft project to do with kids as a family!

 - Cook with old wine before you pour it down the drain.
-It won’t make you sick and is a great addition to simmering dishes like stews.
+It won’t make you sick and is a great addition to simmering dishes like stews or risottos.

-- Use dried-out cheese that has not gone moldy to make macaroni & cheese.
+- Use dried-out cheese that has not yet gone bad to make macaroni & cheese.
 You’ll never know the difference!

 - Use your tea bags twice.
 Add a couple of used ones together and you’ll have a tea strong enough to brew.